A Warning For Facebook Shorts Before Earnings

 (Source: Author's Calculations)

 According to the results of Monte-Carlo analysis (shown above), the most likely outcome is that Facebook's stock will climb to $136.81 within one year.
 To be precise, the probability of that happening is around 6.6% (dividing by the output corresponding to 136.81 by 10,000).
-Also as per my calculations there is a 56% chance that Facebook's stock will rise above current level.
+Also as per my calculations, there is a 56% chance that Facebook's stock will rise above the current level.

 Conclusion

-It would be interesting to see what Facebook reports after Wednesday's close, but the long case for Facebook remains more or less unchanged and looks stronger than ever, as discussed in the article.
+It would be interesting to see what Facebook reports after Wednesday's close, but the long case remains more or less unchanged and looks stronger than ever, as discussed in the article.
 Sporting a PEG of 0.6, FB isn't overvalued and is worth buying.
 Based on the results of Monte-Carlo analysis with reasonable assumptions, FB is likely to climb to ~$136 in the next 12 months.
 Shorts are thus warned.

 Disclosure: I am/we are long FB.